 Homework guidelines are distributed by each teacher at the beginning of the year.
 Homework may be given every night of the week, Monday through Friday.
 Students are responsible for keeping a homework agenda book into which they write the assignments for each night.

 Ample time will be allowed at the end of each class to assure the night's homework is written down and explained.
 Some nights your child may have homework in every subject and other nights he/she may not have any homework at all.
-Every effort is made to assign the due dates for long-term projects at least two weeks before the projects are due, and to refrain from having projects due on Mondays.
+Every effort is made to assign the due dates for long-term projects at least two weeks before the projects are due.
 Students should plan ahead in order to spread work on projects out over a period of time, rather than trying to get a project all done in a short amount of time.

-Homework will generally be posted on the school's website (www.douglas.k12.ma.us).
 Parents can be a great support to students in ensuring that homework is completed conscientiously, and in a timely manner.
 Here are several important guidelines regarding homework to keep in mind: